maykaltenev/shazam-bootstrap-clone/README.md

 ### About Project

 This is a clone of the Shazam Web page created with the Bootstrap framework.
 The page contain only the navbar, the top main part and the footer of the page.
+This clone of the Shazam Web page is only for study purposes in order to practice on the Bootstrap framework.
 <br>

 ##### Developed With